Frederick Douglass Scholarship

 • Be a Maryland resident at the time of applying.
 This is determined by the applicant's response to the residency questions on the admission application.
 UMD adheres to the Board of Regents' residency classification policies.

-• Be a U.S. citizen or permanent resident at the time of applying.
+• Be a U.S. citizen, permanent resident, or qualify for in-state status by way of the non-resident tuition exemption status at the time of applying.

 • Have a cumulative GPA of 3.5 or higher for all college work, including work from institutions other than Maryland community colleges.